 More Work Needed for Early Detection and Treatment

-With many sleep apnea sufferers undiagnosed, there has been much work done on sleep apnea screening, including the development of many screening tools such as the Berlin Questionnaire, the Epworth Sleepiness Scale, and the STOP-BANG tool.
+With many sleep apnea sufferers undiagnosed, there has been much work done on sleep apnea screening, including the development of many screening tools.

 The lead researcher on this review said of the sleep apnea screening tools, “None of them worked very well in pregnant women.”
 He added, “Further work is needed to detect and treat OSA [obstructive sleep apnea] in pregnancy.”
 In particular, studies have failed to show that CPAP can improve outcomes when sleep apnea occurs in pregnancy.
 We need to find out how to effectively treat sleep apnea during pregnancy, whether that’s CPAP, oral appliances, or another treatment.